-BEPS accepts children 2.5 to 11 years, and has 200 children from 40 countries and an international curriculum with French taught at all levels.
+BEPS accepts children 2.5 to 14 years, has 220 children from 40 countries and an international curriculum with French taught at all levels.
 Some children prepare for the UK Common Entrance exams.

-There is extra tuition for music and English as a second language.
-Year-round swimming, computer facilities and woodwork classes are also available for older children, plus there are after school care and clubs.
+Year-round swimming, computer facilities and woodwork classes are also available for older children, plus there are after-school care and clubs.
 The school is a member of the European Council of International Schools (ECIS) and Council of English-speaking Schools in the Benelux (CESSIB).

 Avenue Franklin Roosevelt 23, 1050 Brussels | +32 (0)2 648 43 11 | www.beps.com

 The British Junior Academy of Brussels is an independent primary school, which teaches children aged 3–11 years old and currently has approximately 350 pupils.
 Primary teaching is based on the British National Curriculum and offers a broad based educational program.